jrnold/acw_battle_data/docs/source/resources/fox_forces.rst

 The data in that tables are split into a table with battles and one with force level casualties.

-The results of battles is considered seperately in :doc:`fox_outcomes`.
+The results of battles is considered separately in :doc:`fox_outcomes`.

 Sources: [fox1898regimental]_